Northamptonshire Police: East Midlands Operational Support Service (EMOpSS)

 Northamptonshire was formerly a member of the shared service that works to collaborate and share officers, resources and equipment between Lincolnshire Police and Leicestershire Police.

+Computing equipment

+In 2011, Northamptonshire Police was one of the police forces critical of the costs of using a procurement framework agreement, Sprint ii, to purchase IT supplies from a sole supplier.
+Sprint ii was set up by the government's Crown Commercial Service in 2010 and mandated for police authority use from March 2011, but concerns were raised that costs were higher than they would be using other collaborative purchasing channels.
+The mandate expired at the end of the life of the framework agreement.

 Tasers

-On 19 August 2019, then chief constable Nick Adderley announced that he will be equipping all front line officers with tasers.
-After a Police Federation of England and Wales poll found that 94% of officers would like to see more officers armed with tasers.
-Adderley stated that the deployment would take approximately 18 months and cost the force around £220,000 but he felt that it was justifiable, given the increase in violent attacks against officers.
+On 19 August 2019, then chief constable Nick Adderley announced that he would be equipping all front line officers with tasers, after a Police Federation of England and Wales poll found that 94% of officers would like to see more officers armed with tasers.
+Adderley stated that the deployment would take approximately 18 months and cost the force around £220,000, but he felt that it was justifiable, given the increase in violent attacks against officers.